WE ARE WHAT WE EAT

 Communicating the scientific and biological consequences of malnutrition in a way that feels less intimidating

-For this prototype of We Are What We Eat, we focused on malnutrition, a key aspect that users can explore and learn about.
+For this prototype of We Are What We Eat, we focused on malnutrition.
 Clear narratives and supportive visuals break down complex biology and physiology and help people and their families feel more confident navigating care and recovery.

 Conducting literature reviews across multiple dimensions from neuroscience to psychology